top of page

 Atlit Immigration Detention Center Heritage Site

-Jews, especially, may find this a very meaningful site to visit.
 It is very easy nowadays to take visiting and living in Israel for granted.
-However, just over 70 years ago this was not the case.
-More than 120,000 Jews attempted to enter Palestine despite the British restrictions.
+Just over 70 years ago this was far from being the case.
+More than 120,000 Jews attempted to enter Palestine despite British restrictions.
 About 3,000 illegal immigrants died in the attempt.
-Once they reached the shores of Israel and were captured, the immigrants were immediately sent to a detention center where they may have stayed for over a year, and then sent out of the country, to Cypress, to another detention center.
+On reaching the shores of Israel and being captured, they were immediately sent to a detention center such as at Atlit where they may have stayed for over a year, and they were then exiled to a detention center in Cypress.

 Directions: TEnter “Atlit” into Waze and click on “Atlit Detention Center.”

 Admission: The center is open from Sunday to Thursday from 9.00 a.m. to 5.00 p.m., with the last admission at 4.00 p.m.
 On Friday and holidays eves the center is open from 9.00 a.m. to 1.00 p.m., with the last admission at 12.00 p.m.
-Without a guide you will be unable to see any of the movies, which are an important focus of the site.
-Therefore, call in advance to book a tour.
+You will need to call in advance to book a tour in English.
 Outside the ticket office are picnic benches, some of them under shade.
-Admission is 33 NIS for an adult, 28 NIS for a child 6 to 18 years and 28 NIS for a senior and student.
+Drinks can be bought.
+There are restrooms by the entrance and by the ship.
+The buildings are air-conditioned.
+Admission is 33 NIS for an adult, 28 NIS for a child 6 to 18 years, and 28 NIS for a senior and student.
 This is their email: ha@shimur.org.il.
 Their telephone number is 04 984-1980.
 This is their website:

 Public transport: Enter “Atlit Detention Center” into Moovit.
 The museum is a 500-meter/6-minute walk from the Atlit Interchange.